e-schultz/not-a-robot-vault/daily/the evening ramble/2021-02-04 - The Evening Ramble.md

 Maybe something from twitter got me thinking, maybe a useful seminar or podcast.

-Then, when for example - I have a bunch of twitter threads saved to readwise - when I use readwise, it surfaces up tweets, highlights from books, things I've grabbed from the web - I tend to take notes on those if they are interesting, or discard them.
+Then, when for example - I have a bunch of twitter threads saved to [[Readwise]] - when I use readwise, it surfaces up tweets, highlights from books, things I've grabbed from the web - I tend to take notes on those if they are interesting, or discard them.

 This is how I start to build things up over time.